government programs

 Three programs.
 Three decades.
 Same pattern: research, results, suppression.

-Stargate ran psychic intelligence.
+Project Stargate ran psychic intelligence — 23 years, 19 intelligence agencies, an 89.5% customer return rate.
 Gateway ran consciousness engineering.
 And the next piece is about a man who taught ordinary people to control their autonomic nervous system — the so-called involuntary one — on command.

 The question isn't whether consciousness does strange things under specific conditions.